commons-app/commons-app-documentation/Volunteers-welcome!.md

 8. Within a few hours or days, a core developer will review your patch, and either merge it or suggest a few corrections.
 9. If you change your mind, or if it is too difficult, no problem, just write "Sorry I don't work on this anymore" on the issue, if possible including feedback (for instance what approaches failed) and ideas.

+It is recommended that you actually try the app and upload pictures with it.
+Become familiar with the various workflows.
+Notice what kind of categories are suggested depending on where the picture is taken or what you type.
+Check what people consider [excellent pictures](https://commons.wikimedia.org/wiki/Commons:Featured_pictures) and get inspired by their rich descriptions and accurate categories.

 # Testers

 Use the beta version (or even better, compile from the latest source) and report bugs to the issue tracker.